kube-reporting/metering-operator/Documentation/report.md

   reportingEnd: "2018-07-31T00:00:00Z"
 ```

-### gracePeriod

-Sets the period of time after `reportingEnd` that the report will be run.
-This value is `5m` by default.

-By default, a report waits until its scheduled period has elapsed or until it has reached the reportingEnd if the schedule isn't set (run-once).
-The gracePeriod is added to the period or reporting end time and that value is used to determine when the report should execute.
-The grace period is not used if `runImmediately` is true.

-This field is particularly useful with AWS Billing Reports,
-which may get their latest information up to 24 hours after the billing period
-has ended.

 ### runImmediately

-Set `runImmediately` to `true` to run the report immediately with all available data, regardless of the `gracePeriod` or `reportingEnd` flag settings.
+Set `runImmediately` to `true` to run the report immediately with all available data, regardless of the `reportingEnd` setting.
 For reports with a schedule set, it will not wait for each period's reportingEnd to elapse before processing.

 ### Inputs